low101043/board-games/README.md

   - AI
     - Naughts & Crosses.
 Uses MiniMax (my own version created from pseudocode) and MiniMax with Alpha Beta Pruning (uses pseudocode check credit below)
-    - Connect Four has AI which takes hours
+    - Connect Four has AI which takes hours.
+(Had it running for 2 hours and still hadn't made a move)

 ## Credit
 - Miqing Li - Taught AI2 and taught theory of MiniMax (and Alpha Beta Pruning).
 The MiniMax code is adapated from his pseudocode